devon-smith/Smart_Mirror/README.md

 - News Feed: Displays the latest news headlines.
 - Tweets: Shows tweets using the Twitter API.
 - Alexa Control: Allows control of modules using Alexa.

+The frame was built using some 4 by 2's and 30% transparent reflective plastic.

 Screenshots